 If I were keeping it totally honest, I really wanted that high chair.
 Not for all the safety reasons or the fact that it would grow with my child, but the honest truth was I thought it made me look good to others.
-I heard messages that said to be a good parent, you provide what your children NEED, but even more so their WANTS.
+I heard messages that said to be a good parent, you provide what your children NEED, but even more so what they WANT.

 Let’s talk about this struggle.

 That was a pivotal point for me.
-I recognized that I was seeking external approval from friends and family rather than looking inside.
-I realized what I was really teaching my sons.
-I had taught them that they could have everything they wanted.
-I never taught them that there was a difference between a want and a need.
+I recognized that I was seeking external approval from friends and family rather than looking inside, and I realized what I was really teaching my sons.
+While I had taught them that they could have everything they wanted, I never taught them that there was a difference between a want and a need.